-- preparing for and participating in the Committee's meetings and conference calls, including advance and subsequent meetings with the chair of the Committee and senior management; - · gathering and analyzing market compensation data for our executive compensation program relative to our Peer Group and other applicable survey data; - conducting pay-for-performance review to evaluate the level of alignment between our executive compensation program and performance levels relative to our Peer Group; - preparing and providing to the Committee a comprehensive review of compensation provided to our non-management Directors; - assessing our free-cash flow performance versus peers over a one, three and five-year period; - working with management to conduct the annual compensation risk review described beginning on page 16 of this Proxy Statement; and - periodically assisting management in calculating incentive compensation payouts and addressing other appropriate executive and director compensation matters, including review and consultation relating to change-in-control and tax gross-up payment practices.
+- preparing for and participating in the Committee's meetings and conference calls, including advance and subsequent meetings with the chair of the Committee and senior management; - conducting a pay-for-performance review to evaluate the level of alignment between our executive compensation program and performance levels relative to our Peer Group companies; - preparing and providing to the Committee a comprehensive review of compensation provided to our non-management Directors; - assessing our free-cash flow performance versus peers over a one, three and five-year period; - · working with management to conduct the annual compensation risk review; and - · periodically assisting management on other select executive compensation topics.

-For fiscal year 2016, we paid \$272,405 in fees, administrative charges, out-of-pocket expenses and other costs to Mercer for executive officer and director compensation consulting services provided for the Committee.
+In fiscal year 2019, we paid \$232,945 in fees, administrative charges, out-of-pocket expenses and other costs to Mercer for executive officer and Director compensation consulting services provided to the Committee.

-Management directly engages Marsh & McLennan Companies, Inc. and its affiliates (including Mercer) in the ordinary course, without the approval of our Board of Directors or the Committee, to provide services in areas other than executive officer and director compensation.
-These additional services include:
+We also directly engage Marsh & McLennan Companies, Inc. and its affiliates (including Mercer) in the ordinary course of business, without the approval of our Board of Directors or the Committee, to provide services in areas other than executive officer and Director compensation.
+These additional services included:

-- · consulting services regarding life insurance, prescription drug and other benefits programs for our employees generally; - consulting services regarding investment options available under our benefit plans for our employees generally; - providing benchmarking surveys for information on compensation and benefits for our employees generally; and - · providing services as an insurance broker.
+- consulting services regarding life insurance, prescription drug and other benefits programs for our employees generally; - · consulting services regarding investment options available under our benefit plans for our employees generally; - · providing benchmarking surveys for information on compensation and benefits for our employees generally; and - providing services as an insurance broker.

-For fiscal year 2016, we paid \$2,098,806 in fees, administrative charges, commissions, out-of-pocket expenses and other costs to Marsh & McLennan Companies, Inc. and its affiliates (including Mercer) for these additional services.
-The majority of these fees were not paid pursuant to engagements of Marsh & McLennan Companies, Inc. by management, but were rather either paid by our third-party administrators to Marsh & McLennan Companies, Inc. relating to risk insurance and for our insurance and prescription drug services provided under our employee health and welfare plans, or were direct engagements with Marsh & McLennan Companies, Inc. made by various divisions all over the world for market surveys related to those particular divisions.
-The consolidated revenues of Marsh & McLennan Companies, Inc. were \$12.893 billion as reported in its Annual Report on Form 10-K for the fiscal year ended December 31, 2015.
+In fiscal year 2019, we paid \$1,242,045 in fees, administrative charges, commissions, out-of-pocket expenses and other costs to Marsh & McLennan Companies, Inc. and its affiliates (including Mercer) for these additional services.
+The majority of these fees were not paid pursuant to engagements of Marsh & McLennan Companies, Inc. by management, but were rather either paid by our third-party administrators to Marsh & McLennan Companies, Inc. relating to risk insurance and for insurance and prescription drug services provided under our employee health and welfare plans, or were direct engagements with Marsh & McLennan Companies, Inc. made by various divisions worldwide for market surveys related to those particular divisions.
+The consolidated revenues of Marsh & McLennan Companies, Inc. were \$14.95 billion as reported in its Annual Report on Form 10-K for the fiscal year ended December 31, 2018.

 The Committee has considered and assessed all relevant factors, including but not limited to those set forth in Rule 10C-1(b)(4)(i) through (vi) under the Securities Exchange Act of 1934, that could give rise to a potential conflict of interest with respect to Mercer.
 Based on this review, we are not aware of any conflict of interest that has been raised by the work performed by Mercer.
-The Committee also periodically reviews the relationship with Mercer to determine whether there are sufficient internal safeguards in place to ensure that Mercer provides services to the Committee independent of any influence from management.
+The Committee also periodically reviews the relationship with Mercer to determine whether sufficient internal safeguards are in place to ensure that Mercer provides services to the Committee independent of any influence from management.
 The Committee identified the following safeguards: